What is a fresher resume?

 - Skills

-How to make a resume for freshers
+How to write a resume without experience

 Writing a resume with no experience can be tricky.
 How do you convince employers that you have what it takes to be successful when you don’t have any work experience to prove it?